EpicDoomSir/ruby-project-guidelines/README.md

 1. Fork and clone this repository.
 2. `cd` into the cloned folder and open it in your text editor
-3. Open up your terminal and run `ruby bin/run.rb`
+3. Open up your terminal and run 'bundle install'
+4. Run `ruby bin/run.rb`
-4. Control you spaceship with the left and right arrow keys
+5. Control you spaceship with the left and right arrow keys
-5. If you would like to play with two players:
+6. If you would like to play with two players:
-6. Make sure to create both accounts before playing
+7. Make sure to create both accounts before playing
-7. second ship is controlled with the 'A' and 'D' keys
+8. second ship is controlled with the 'A' and 'D' keys

 # Asteroids Game